DePaul University > Academics > Undergraduate > Majors > Islamic World Studies

 In the Islamic World Studies program, you will develop an understanding of the diverse Muslim communities and their interconnections by exploring their primary texts, history and cultural traditions.
 Study Islam as a worldview/civilization and living reality and examining global communities and regional issues.

-As an Islamic World Studies major, you will take courses from various departments, including history, religious studies, political science, international studies, modern languages and women’s studies to help you develop an understanding of the Islamic world from multiple perspectives.
+As an Islamic World Studies major, you will take courses from various departments, including history, religious studies, political science, international studies, modern languages and women’s and gender studies to help you develop an understanding of the Islamic world from multiple perspectives.

 We offer the 3+3 BA/JD Program, which allows high-achieving first-year undergraduate students to be admitted simultaneously to the College of Liberal Arts and Social Sciences (LAS) and the College of Law (LAW).
 You’ll complete your first three years in LAS and your final three years in LAW.

 91 percent of 2017 Islamic World Studies graduates were employed, continuing their education or not seeking employment after graduation.

 Complete the form below to receive more information about this degree program.